gitribs/Business-Card-PS-Script/README.md

 The created PNG file will be saved in `~/Downloads` by default when the script is executed, named following the format of `firstname-lastname-card.png`.
 To customize the download path, change the value of `savePath` in the script code as needed.

+## How to use

 To run the script, go to **File > Scripts > Browse** and navigate to the script's location.